JetBrains/kotlin-web-demo/examples/Kotlin Koans/Collections/Partition/task.md

 negative == listOf(-4, -11)
 ```

-Note that [multi-assignment](http://kotlinlang.org/docs/reference/multi-declarations.html) syntax is used in this example.
+Note that [destructuring declaration](http://kotlinlang.org/docs/reference/multi-declarations.html) syntax is used in this example.